 There’s evidence from history that social distancing works.
 For example, during the 1918 influenza pandemic, many cities across the U.S. implemented social distancing measures, such as closing down churches and schools and prohibiting large gatherings of people.
 Experts believe cities that adopted social distancing measures early on, such as Kansas City, Milwaukee and San Francisco, were able to reduce transmission by up to 50%.
 The length of time that social distancing measures were in place also had an effect on the mortality rate.

 Social distancing is particularly important for reducing the spread of illness when there aren’t known or effective treatments and when vaccines are not available.
-COVID-19 is far from the only infectious disease in the world, but it is one that doesn’t yet have an effective treatment, which makes limiting transmission particularly valuable.
 Although there are vaccines and treatments against the flu, and most people will recover from the common cold with ease, practicing social distancing during the cold and flu season can also be useful for slowing down the spread of those illnesses.

 How Your Work Can Benefit From Social Distancing

 Social distancing in the workplace offers multiple benefits to your company and your employees.
 For one thing, it helps to keep your team members safe and healthy.
 Taking steps to reduce the spread of disease means that your employees are less likely to become ill and that your company is less likely to experience an outbreak.

 Encouraging or requiring social distancing in the workplace can also help people feel more at ease about coming back to work after a period of working remotely.
 For employees who need to interact with the public or with a large number of people each day, having social distancing measures in place can help them feel more confident about their safety.
 When employees feel cared for and respected on the job, they are more likely to stay with an employer.